- info233517

 MarCherie: What do you find that your clients appreciate most about you and your efforts?

 Kaitlyn: I think it’s my personality.
-I’m very supportive, but I also hold them accountable.
-I tell them, “At the end of the day, you’ve got to get your stuff done.”
+I’m very supportive but I also hold them accountable.
+I tell them, “I am willing to provide all the resources necessary and show up with you but at the end of the day, this is your life.
+You must be the one to take the lead and complete what needs to be done with your best efforts.”
 It’s important to have that balance.
-You can’t be too authoritative or too much of a friend, so I’ve learned to toe that line.
-It’s especially important working with the youth population, from ages 13 to 25.
+You can’t tell them what to do but you also can’t be too much of a friend, so I have learned to tow that line.
+It’s especially important when working with the youth populations, from ages 18 to 25.

 MarCherie: What advice would you give to future caseworkers on how they can successfully house people or get them stably housed?